nzrutman/hello_fairy_ble/README.md

 ## Configuration

 The integration uses Bluetooth discovery to automatically find Hello Fairy devices.
 No manual configuration is required if your device is within Bluetooth range.

-### Manual Configuration

-If automatic discovery doesn't work:

-1. Go to Settings > Devices & Services > Add Integration
-2. Search for "Hello Fairy Bluetooth Lights"
-3. Select your device from the list of discovered devices
-4. Complete the setup

 ## Usage